cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ~~~~~~~~~~~

-The CBOR encoding (CBOR sequence) of the CBOR certificate is 1370 bytes.
+The size of the CBOR encoding (CBOR sequence) is 1370 bytes.

 # X.509 Certificate Profile, ASN.1 {#appB}